cristiaanh/connect-four/readme.md

   }

 * function checkForWinner(){
-    -check if a row of four has been completed
+    -check if a row of four has been completed horizontally -check if row of four has been completed vertically -check if row of four has been completed diagonally -list out winning arrays
-    -check if there is a tie
+    -give winning message when row of four has been completed

 }

 * function dropChip(){
-    -check when each player has dropped there chip into the game board -see where that chip is in relation to the other chips on the board -NEED EVENT LISTENER
+    -check when each player has dropped there chip into the game board -see where that chip is in relation to the other chips on the board -don't let a chip go in an innapropriate area of the board -give alert message if chip is placed incorrectly on board }
-}

 //link